-Containing the cities of Anaheim, Santa Ana, Irvine, and Huntington Beach, Orange County in California is the sixth most-populous county in the United States, home to over three million people (as of the 2010 census).
+Containing the cities of Anaheim, Santa Ana, Irvine, and Huntington Beach, California's Orange County in California is the sixth most-populous county in the United States, home to more than three million people.

-From a day spent on the beach or browsing art galleries in Laguna Beach to checking out an area museum or exploring Old Town Orange, there's plenty of free things to do on your vacation to California.
-There are even a few free events hosted by Orange County cities and tourist destinations, especially in the summer.
+But luckily, from a day spent on the beach or browsing art galleries in Laguna Beach to checking out an area museum or exploring Old Town Orange, there are plenty of free things to do, for residents and visitors, alike.

-It can be expensive to park at the State beaches, but there are a number of places along the coast where you can park for free and enjoy the beach.
-San Clemente, in particular, is known for its free beach parking, but you can also find some free parking near the beach in Seal Beach and Sunset Beach at the northern end of the county.
+It can be expensive to park at the state beaches, but there are some places along the coast where you can park for free and enjoy the beach.
+San Clemente is known for its free beach parking, but you can also find some free parking near the beach in Seal Beach and Sunset Beach at the northern end of the county.

 With famous beaches like Huntington Beach, Newport Beach, Laguna Beach, Dana Point, and San Clemente, Orange County is one of the best destinations in the Los Angeles for a day spent by the ocean.

 Right along the Pacific Coast Highway in Huntington Beach is the Bolsa Chica Ecological Reserve, a bird lover's paradise.
 With a trail that runs along the inside of the wetlands away from the road, this nature reserve is an ideal destination for beachgoers who want to explore a bit of wilderness, too.

 Bolsa Chica Wetlands is an entirely free destination with easy access from the highway.
 Additionally, there's a wildlife viewing bridge that crosses the wetlands, so you can immerse yourself in nature without having to get dirty.